kmjennison/dfp-prebid-setup/README.md

 ## Overview
 When setting up Prebid, your ad ops team often has to create [hundreds of line items](http://prebid.org/adops.html) in Google Ad Manager (GAM).

 This tool automates setup for new header bidding partners.
-You define the advertiser, placements, and Prebid settings; then, it creates an order with one line item per price level, attaches creatives, and sets placement and Prebid key-value targeting.
+You define the advertiser, placements or ad units, and Prebid settings; then, it creates an order with one line item per price level, attaches creatives, sets placement and/or ad units, and Prebid key-value targeting.

 While this tool covers typical use cases, it might not fit your needs.
 Check out the [limitations](#limitations) before you dive in.